HTTP-RPC/Kilo/README.md

     </body>
     </html>

-This method returned a map containing the result of some simple statistical calculations:
+The `getStatistics()` method returns a map containing the result of some simple statistical calculations:

     {
       "average": 3.0,